Shilajit: “The Destroyer of Weakness”

 PrimaVie® For You and Me

-At CHOQ™, we use the same 500mg/daily dosage clinically proven to increase testosterone and skeletal health in our CHOQ™ Daily capsules.
+At CHOQ™, we use the same 500mg/daily dosage clinically proven to increase testosterone and skeletal health in our CHOQ™ Organic Shilajit capsules.
 Whether the mountain you’re scaling is real or figurative, we recognize that shilajit can take you to the top.

 Unlike our competitors, we aren’t here to sell you placebos, snakeoil, and fluff.
 We use PrimaVie® not only because it’s pure, but because it’s proven.

-Take the 90 day CHOQ™ Daily challenge.
-With our PrimaVie®-rich formula, there’s no peak you can’t reach.
+Take the 90 day CHOQ™ Challenge.
+With our premium USDA Organic Shilajit, there’s no peak you can’t reach.
 Remember: before you walk the walk, you gotta CHOQ™ the CHOQ™.

-Subscribe to save on CHOQ DAILY and CHOQ ACTION with this special subscription offer.
+Don’t miss out.
+Subscribe to SAVE BIG on CHOQ Organic Shilajit with our special PRE-LAUNCH subscription bonus offer.
 Supplies are limited.